RubsRz/RubsRz/README.md

 - [Portfolio](https://ruben-rodriguez.netlify.app/) 🌐: A website that contains information about me, my skills, and some of my most prominent projects.
 - [QR Check-In/Out Tracker](https://github.com/RubsRz/QR-Check-In-Out-Tracker) 📲: A mobile application developed with Ionic that allows the registration of personnel entries and exits.
-- [Simulador Uber](https://github.com/RubsRz/SimuladorUber) 🚗: A web application developed with Angular that simulates the operation of the popular transportation application Uber.
+- [Uber Simulator](https://github.com/RubsRz/SimuladorUber) 🚗: A web application developed with Angular that simulates the operation of the popular transportation application Uber.

 ## GitHub Stats 📈